 Think Tanks: The Quest to Define and to Rank Them, GIGA Focus International Edition English, 10, December, urn:nbn:de:0168-ssoar-370407(2013),

 The GIGA Focus is an Open Access publication and can be read on the Internet and downloaded free of charge at www.giga-hamburg.de/en/giga-focus.
 According to the conditions of the Creative-Commons license Attribution-No Derivative Works 3.0 this publication may be freely duplicated, circulated and made accessible to the public.
 The particular conditions include the correct indication of the initial publication as GIGA Focus and no changes in or abbreviation of texts.

 The GIGA German Institute of Global and Area Studies – Leibniz-Institut für Globale und Regionale Studien in Hamburg publishes the Focus series on Africa, Asia, Latin America, the Middle East and global issues.
 The GIGA Focus is edited and published by the GIGA.
 The views and opinions expressed are solely those of the authors and do not necessarily reflect those of the institute.
 Authors alone are responsible for the content of their articles.
 GIGA and the authors cannot be held liable for any errors and omissions, or for any consequences arising from the use of the information provided.

 General Editor GIGA Focus Series: Prof. Dr. Sabine Kurtenbach

-Singapore: Palgrave Macmillan, forthcoming
+Cham: Palgrave Macmillan, forthcoming

 MERICS Blog - European Voices on China, 2019